hirememorey/nba-lineup-optimizer/docs/index.md

 Welcome to the documentation for the NBA Player Acquisition Project.
 This is the central source of truth for understanding and working with this project.

-**Status**: ✅ **IMPLEMENTATION COMPLETE - READY FOR PRODUCTION**
+**Status**: ❌ **WARNING: CRITICAL API FAILURES DETECTED**

-The project now includes comprehensive API reliability features, data validation, and robust error handling.
-All systems are ready for production use.
+The project's reliability features have been fully implemented, but they have detected critical failures in the upstream NBA Stats API, which prevent the data pipeline from running.
+Please see the main `README.md` for more details.

 For a new developer, the recommended reading order is:
-1.  `README.md` (in the root directory) for a high-level overview and quick start.
+1.  `README.md` (in the root directory) for a high-level overview and current status.
 2.  `project_overview.md` for the core concepts.
 3.  `architecture.md` for the technical design.
 4.  `api_debugging_methodology.md` for essential debugging practices.